 On initial contact, a sociopath will often test other people’s empathy, so questions geared towards discovering if you are highly empathic or not should ring alarm bells.
 People who are highly empaths are often targets for sociopaths.
 Those with lower levels of empathy are often passed over, though they can be drawn in and used by sociopaths as part of their cruel entertainment.

 Sociopaths make up 25% of the prison population, committing over twice as many aggressive acts as other criminals.
 The reoffending rate of sociopaths is about double that of other offenders, and for violent crimes it is triple.

 But not all sociopaths are found in prison.
 There is the less-visible burden of sociopath-induced emotional trauma which, if left unchecked, can lead to anxiety disorders, depression, and post-traumatic stress disorder.
-Chronically traumatized people often exhibit hypervigilant, anxious and agitated behavior, symptoms such as tension headaches, gastrointestinal disturbances, abdominal pain, back pain, tremors, and nausea.
+Chronically traumatized people often exhibit hypervigilant, anxious and agitated behaviour, symptoms such as tension headaches, gastrointestinal disturbances, abdominal pain, back pain, tremors, and nausea.

 Exposure to and interaction with a sociopath in childhood can leave lifelong scars.
 This can apply to people in therapy – and for those who in recovery trained as therapists, re-exposure as an adult can trigger old emotions and PTSD.

 This article is not about sociopaths per se but about surviving the harm they cause.

 Many sociopaths wreak havoc in a covert way so that their underlying condition remains hidden for years.
 They can possess a superficial charm, and this diverts attention from disturbing aspects of their nature.

 The following case history illustrates how people can be systematically targeted until they feel they can barely trust their own sense of reality – what we call “gaslighting”.
 Sociopathic abuse is targeted for abuse.
 It can wreck lives.
 Victims can become survivors but at a huge cost.